wilux/pythonAutomationFramework/README.md

+# Python BDD Automation Framework
+* Note:
+This is a basic automation framework that can be expanded upon as needed.
+It provides a solid foundation for building comprehensive test suites using Behave and Allure.

-# Prerequisites:
+## Prerequisites:
-## This automation framework requires the following tools:
+### This automation framework requires the following tools:

 * Python 3.9 or above: Download and install Python from https://www.python.org/downloads/.
 * Behave: A behavior-driven development (BDD) framework for Python.
 Install using pip install behave.